-If it's no secret that referrals are among the top ways professional services firms get leads and new business, then why do so many providers struggle when it comes to getting them?
+If it's no secret that referrals are among the top ways companies get leads and new business, then why do so many struggle when it comes to getting them?

 Are you doing what it takes to generate quality referrals?

 While most professionals recognize this, they don't effectively tap into their networks to proactively generate sales referrals.

 This happens for a number of reasons.
 Many sellers are uncomfortable asking for referrals.
 They either don't want to appear "salesy" or don't want to appear desperate for the work.
 Or, as John Jantsch, author of The Referral Engine, suggests in his podcast with RainToday's Michelle Davidson, they may be insecure about whether they deserve referrals-do they actually deliver value and benefit to their clients?

 To make referral marketing a proactive part of your lead generation activities, you need to be referable.
 Ensure that you deliver what you promise, when you promise-and that you actually deliver value to your clients.